nlsynth/karuta/docs/usersguide.rst

 Embedded combinational logic
 ----------------------------

-A combinational logic in a Verilog module can be embedded in a function of Karuta by specifying the file name and module name by @ExtCombinational annotation.
+A combinational logic in a Verilog module can be embedded in a function of Karuta by specifying the file name and module name by @ext_combinational annotation.

 .. code-block:: none

-   @ExtCombinational(resource = "a", verilog = "resource.v", file="copy", module="my_logic")
+   @ext_combinational(resource = "a", verilog = "resource.v", file="copy", module="my_logic")
    func f(x #32) (#32) {
      // This code is used by the interpreter, but Verilog module in resource.v
      // is used in synthesized code.